 By adhering to a framework to carry out the management of a product’s stakeholders, it is possible to be objective, fair, and also regulate the time and resources a product manager needs to give over to those people or groups.
 Broadly, there are four primary steps a product manager needs to take:

 Stakeholder identification Identifying the product’s stakeholders is normally achieved through various research, brainstorming sessions, feedback from questionnaires, conducting interviews, the best practice established from corporate experience, and any number of other activities that provide information about who can influence the success of the product.
 Properly assessing one’s stakeholders is a key process as, with different needs and wants, their overall importance will be affected.

 This is a concept that sits across the management framework.
-A Stakeholder Analysis will inform the areas of the framework dealing with stakeholder identification, stakeholder impact, and creating communication strategies.
-Ideally, the analysis is conducted as early as possible in the project and can be a useful tool for Product Managers, Project Managers, or Programme Managers.
+A stakeholder analysis will inform the areas of the framework dealing with stakeholder identification, stakeholder impact, and creating communication strategies.
+Ideally, the analysis is conducted as early as possible in the project and can be a useful tool for product managers, project managers, or program managers.

 The analysis is strategic.
 It can be used to recruit the assistance of individuals in pivotal positions who have specialist knowledge or access to useful resources.
 It should also keep the strategic objectives of the business in view so that stakeholder expectations remain aligned with them.
-Looking forward, a successful Stakeholder Analysis will be able to anticipate any concerns, issues, or disagreements early in the product’s development.
+Looking forward, successful stakeholder analysis will be able to anticipate any concerns, issues, or disagreements early in the product’s development.